decretist/ICMCL17/proceedings/ICMCL17.markdown

 *dictum*, and therefore the verb form is not included in the list of lemmas unique to the second-recension *dicta*.[^13]

+The results reported by PIE are summarized in Table 1 below.
+The columns
+indicate:

+- the form of the word as it appears in the Friedberg edition,

+- the lemmatized form of the word returned by PIE,

+- the standard citation for the unit in which the word appears (e.g., C.2, q.3, d.p.c.8),

+- the Friedberg edition column number in which the word appears,

+- whether the word appears in the first or second recension (e.g., R1 or R2),

+- the context (sentence) in which the word appears,

+- and the source of the text in which the word appears.

 <img src="Table.png" style="width:100.0%" />

-When we turn our attention to the substantive treatment of the topic of calumny in the *dicta* (see Table 1 above), there is variation in terms of the legal sophistication with which the concept is handled, moving generally in the direction of greater technical precision and sophistication.
+When we turn our attention to the substantive treatment of the topic of calumny in the *dicta*, there is variation in terms of the legal sophistication with which the concept is handled, moving generally in the direction of greater technical precision and sophistication.
 (I say "generally" because, while we can assume the first recension *dicta* were written before the second recension *dicta*, we do not have enough information to speculate about the temporal relationship among the second recension *dicta*.)

 The concept of calumny makes its initial appearance in the form of a slightly misquoted scriptural reference in the first-recension *dictum*